Technoplatz/bi/README.md

 ## Highlights

-Technoplatz BI is built on open source information technologies with proven power and reliability.
-This approach provides sustainability and significant cost advantages in the management of critical business processes;
+Technoplatz BI is designed as a self-service and containerized business application to be managed by companies of various sizes and users of all levels.
+Containerization means that an application runs in isolated runtime environments called "containers" with its dependencies, configuration files and operating system.
+This approach provides sustainability and significant cost advantages in the management of mission critical business processes;

 - **Self Service**.
 Your data is now totally under your control.
-- **Platform independent**.
+- **Platform Independent**.
 Runs on the cloud, on-premises or PCs.
 - **Flexible**.
 It has the sweet smell of JSON data structure.
 - **Scalable**.
 Starts small and grows as needed.
-- **Open Source**.
-Everyone can review codes and learn from them a lot.
-- **Data Oriented**.
+- **Data Sciences Ready**.
 Accessible from other BI tools and Excel.
-- **ISO Helper**.
-Empowers the **ISO27001** certification process, not a stopper.
+- **ISO Friendly**.
+Empowers the **ISO 27001** certification process, not a stopper.

-#### Technologies
+**Open Source**\
+Technoplatz BI is built on open source information technologies.
+Everyone can review the codes and learn from them a lot.

 - [Docker Compose](#https://docs.docker.com/compose/) \
 <sup>A tool developed to help define and share multi-container applications.</sup>